Employee Assistance Program (EAP) for Disability & Community Support Services in Australia

 EAP Programs @ Mindway EAP

-Working in programs that provide assistance to people with disabilities and the community may be both cognitively and emotionally exhausting.
-Those who work in the staff frequently have to provide care for vulnerable individuals while simultaneously handling paperwork, adhering to rules, fulfilling family duties, and working lengthy shifts.
-Experiencing a combination of concern, burnout, and compassion weariness is something that may easily occur.
+It is possible that working in programs that offer support to persons with disabilities and the community might be mentally and emotionally draining for those who are doing the work.
+It is common for those who work in the staff to be required to provide care for vulnerable persons while simultaneously managing paperwork, complying to rules, performing family responsibilities, and working long shifts.
+A combination of concern, burnout, and compassion fatigue is something that may easily arise.
+This is something that it is possible to experience.

 What You’ll Learn in This Article